- 24-hour security: 989.837.4373

 Crime Prevention and Safety Procedures

 Students are expected to assume responsibility for their property and personal safety by making sound decisions and reporting any concerns to security immediately.
-Proactive methods employed by campus security against personal property theft include parking lot and building patrols, campus escorts (as requested), routine lighting, and emergency equipment checks, identification engraving on personal items.
+Proactive methods employed by campus security against personal property theft include parking lot and building patrols, campus escorts (as requested), routine lighting and emergency equipment checks.
+We recommemd identification engraving on personal items.
 Firearms and other weapons are prohibited on University property.

 Crimes should be reported to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the campus community when appropriate.
 In addition, if you observe an individual acting in a manner which suggests that the individual may be a threat to himself or herself or to others, please err on the side of reporting what you observe.